awslabs/aws-c-io/README.md

 ### Typical Channel
 ![Typical Channel Diagram](docs/images/typical_channel.png)

-A typical channel will contain a socket handler, which receives io events from the event loop.
+A typical channel will contain a socket handler, which receives io events from the event-loop.
 It will read up to 16 kb and pass the data to the next handler.
 The next handler is typically feeding a TLS implementation (see the above section on pre-defined handlers).
 The TLS handler will then pass the data to an application protocol.
 The application protocol could then expose an